Solo Travel Tips: How to Catch a Bus in a Foreign Country | Myanmar

 Bring yourself to their attention and be visible.
 Sit near them.
 If it’s an attendant, he/she will come up to me and give me a nudge that my stop is coming up.
 If it’s the bus driver, he’ll usually look in his mirror at me and call my stop out.
 But when it’s peak traffic and the crowd swarms, they can forget, so occasionally inquire about your stop.

-5. How to find your return (or departure ) bus
+5. Find your return (or departure ) bus

 Remember what side of the street you’re dropped off on.
 The return bus generally does it’s pickup on the opposite side of the street.
 Also, it doesn’t hurt to ask passing locals, where the bus stop is.